Josh Elder

-Josh Elder (born May 17, 1980 in Carmi, Illinois) is an American journalist, lecturer and writer, primarily of comic books and graphic novels.
+Josh Elder (born May 17, 1980, in Carmi, Illinois) is an American journalist, lecturer and writer, primarily of comic books and graphic novels.

 Early life

 Josh Elder graduated from Northwestern University with a bachelor's degree in Film.

 Career

 Josh Elder (sometimes credited as Joshua Elder) is a comic book author and the creator (along with artist Erich Owen) of the graphic novel series and nationally syndicated comic strip Mail Order Ninja.
-A former associate editor at "Wizard Magazine", Elder also serves as noted graphic novel reviewer for the Chicago Sun-Times and Director of Operations for the literacy advocacy group Reading with Pictures.
-He regularly gives workshops on creating comics and graphic novels at schools, libraries and universities across the country.
+A former associate editor at "Wizard Magazine", Elder also served as noted graphic novel reviewer for the Chicago Sun-Times and Director of Operations for the literacy advocacy group Reading with Pictures.
+He regularly gave workshops on creating comics and graphic novels at schools, libraries and universities across the country.
 He has also participated in and led professional development seminars for teachers and librarians—including the New York Public School system and the Children's Museum of Indianapolis.

-Elder currently resides in Albany Park, Chicago.
+Elder currently resides in Oak Park, Illinois.